niallobrien/generator-ee-foundation/README.md

 ## Features

-* Basically, any changes you make to your html, styles, scripts etc. will be automatically shown without you having to refresh the browser or worry about compiling etc. Welcome to awesome-town my friend! :)
+* Any changes you make to your html, styles, scripts etc. will be automatically shown without you having to refresh the browser or worry about compiling etc. Welcome to awesome-town my friend! :)

 * Built-in preview server with BrowserSync *(new)*